 The Marine Fisheries Field Research has periodically sampled lobster through ventless trap methods and larval sampling inshore within Buzzards Bay.
 Recently, as offshore wind development has progressed our research has shifted offshore employing the same methodology.
 We have been utilizing ventless trap survey as part of the offshore wind development environmental impact assessments since 2019 when Vineyard Wind became a leader in the U.S. offshore wind sector.

 We collaborate with industry partners to acquire seasonal samples of multiple size ranges of whelks from Buzzards Bay, Nantucket Sound, and Vineyard Sound.
 We sample whelks each month or season to produce estimates of age and size of maturity and volumetrically subsample eggs from ripe females to estimate fecundity and its relation to size.
-The whelk survey project began in 2022 and expected to continue for the next year.
+The whelk survey project began in 2022 and has continued through 2024,